-Judicial Reviews could not run without the additional support and dedication of Dependency Court Case Manager, Judy Groos.
-Mrs. Groos oversees the CFCRB scheduling of cases, distribution of court files and documents to panel members and communications liaison between the judges, the board and steering committee.
+Mrs. Judy Groos oversees the CFCRB scheduling of cases, distribution of court files and documents to panel members and communications liaison between the judges, the board and steering committee.
 She provides a vital link between the dependency court and the service the CFCRB provides.
+We thank her for her tireless support and dedication.